JonathanJustavino/quic-benchmark/README.md

 ### Run locally on machine

-> Beware: Running the server and client locally only works if you have nodejs 15.6 in experimental mode already installed on your system
+> Beware: Running the server and client directly on your OS only works if you have nodejs 15.6 in experimental mode already installed on your system
 > This is **not recommended**, use the docker setup instead.

 ```[bash]